The Wizard of Oz: Original theatrical run

 The film premiered at the Orpheum Theatre in Green Bay, Wisconsin, on August 10, 1939, although this is disputed by the August 23, 1939, issue of "The Exhibitor," which places the debut a day earlier in New Bedford, Massachusetts.
 The first sneak preview was held in San Bernardino, California.
 The film was previewed in three test markets: Kenosha, Wisconsin, on August 11, 1939; Dennis, Massachusetts, also on August 11; and the Strand Theatre in Oconomowoc, Wisconsin, on August 12.

 The Hollywood premiere was on August 15, 1939, at Grauman's Chinese Theatre.
 The New York City premiere, held at Loew's Capitol Theatre on August 17, 1939, was followed by a live performance with Garland and her frequent film co-star Mickey Rooney.
 They continued to perform there after each screening for a week.
 Garland extended her appearance for two more weeks, partnered with Rooney for a second week and with Oz co-stars Ray Bolger and Bert Lahr for the third and final week.
-The film opened nationwide on August 25, 1939, one week before the Invasion of Poland which started World War II.
+The film opened nationwide on August 25, 1939.